The Celestial Toymaker: Production

 Working titles for this story included The Toymaker and The Trilogic Game.
 Brian Hayles was unavailable to do necessary rewrites, so then script editor Donald Tosh performed them.
 As Tosh would no longer be script editor by the time the story was transmitted, he agreed with Hayles to take the writer's credit, with Hayles being credited for the idea.
 After Tosh finished work on the scripts, his successor, Gerry Davis, was forced to make further rewrites due to a budget shortfall.
 Tosh was unhappy with the rewrites and refused to be credited, while Davis could not take a credit because he was the series' script editor.
 As a result of this, Hayles was the sole credited author on the final serial, despite the fact that he had not worked on it in three months and the final scripts bore little to no resemblance to what he wrote.
+Davis adapted themes from "George and Margaret", a popular play from the time in which the central characters are never seen as themselves.

 William Hartnell was on holiday during the recordings of Episodes 2 & 3, "The Hall of Dolls" and "The Dancing Floor".
 Pre-recordings of his voice were heard in episode 2 and Albert Ward was a hand double (sporting the Doctor's ring) for scenes where the mostly invisible Doctor played the Trilogic Game throughout the story.
 The story was commissioned by producer John Wiles, who left the series before it was recorded after several clashes with William Hartnell.
-His intention was to replace Hartnell in the role of the Doctor during the story, having the character reappear in a new guise after the invisibility was removed by the Toymaker.
-The BBC's head of serials, Gerald Savory, vetoed the idea, leading to Wiles quitting in protest.
+Hartnell’s contract was due to expire at the end of this serial, and Wiles intended to replace Hartnell in the role of the Doctor during the story, having the character reappear in a new guise after the invisibility was removed by the Toymaker.
+The BBC's head of serials, Gerald Savory, vetoed the idea and extended Hartnell’s contract, leading to Wiles quitting in protest.

 All episodes of this story except Episode 4, "The Final Test", are missing from the BBC archives.
-Only audio recordings and production stills survive from the first three episodes, as no tele-snaps were captured.
-Wiles opted not to use John Cura's services during his tenure, which has led to many visual elements of Wiles' stories to be completely lost.
+Only off-air audio recordings from the original 1966 broadcast and production stills survive from the first three episodes, as no tele-snaps were captured.
+Wiles opted not to use John Cura's services during his tenure, which has led to many visual elements of Wiles' stories being completely lost.
 This serial is one of the more well-documented of Season 3's broadcast without tele-snaps, so more photographs of these elements survive than the preceding stories, including the sets, costumes and actual colour of everything.

+In 1985, during the routine examination of its film archive, the Australian Broadcasting Corporation discovered a 16mm film print copy of "The Final Test" in Australia, and promptly returned it to the BBC.

+Donald Tosh, script editor during Hartnell's tenure as the Doctor, later stated that, although never addressed onscreen, the Toymaker was intended to be a member of the Doctor's own race, the then-unestablished Time Lords.